DanielBMarkham/Info-Ops/manuscript/chapter7.md

 4. Lectures
 5. Brown Bags

 No. Wait.
 No. Some of that is stuff we'd use to actually get the job done.
 Some of that is stuff we'd use to understand the job.
 We've mixed up Business Abstract and System Abstract.
 These are all types of applied solutions, that is, a survey is a type of thing to measure what habits people have.
 It's a tool.
-"Habit measurment", on the other hand, is a piece of something we need, whether it's done by survey, interview, hidden cameras, installed tools, or whatever.
+"Habit measurement", on the other hand, is a piece of something we need, whether it's done by survey, interview, hidden cameras, installed tools, or whatever.
 We've jumped down from Business Abstract to System Abstract, just like last time, but we're not in a hurry to prototype.
 This thing is going to take years to work through.
 Surely we should stay absract longer.
 We don't have to order classes tomorrow.
 (Even then we could spend a few hours at the Business Abstract level.
 It's not going to do anything but help us.)

 Let's try this again.
 What high-level pieces of stuff do we need to talk about changing people's habits?
 We have: